cruncher/sparky/README.md

 - unordered_list
 - yesno

+Plus some of it's own:

+- decibels

+    Takes a number as a ratio of power and renders it on the decibel scale

+- get:'path'

+- lowercase
+- percent
+- prepad
+- postpad
+- symbolise

 ### Using Sparky with Django

 If you do happen to be using Django, Sparky's template tags will clash with